Hatley: much to feel proud of – and plenty of opportunities to be part of

 Hatley St George and East Hatley are two small Cambridgeshire villages with a total population in the low 200s, East Hatley just being the larger of the two.

 Hatley Parish Council is the first tier of local government and is responsible for decisions relevant to the parish and making ‘official’ comments on Hatley planning applications; South Cambridgeshire District Council is responsible for emptying our bins and Cambridgeshire County Council looks after our roads (and may other things).

 Although quite a few of us work from home, we are largely a commuting population, albeit with a strong sense of community.

-There’s plenty of local stuff going on, though – outside the coronavirus lockdown: calendar regulars are the monthly Coffee Mornings (on the first Tuesday, 10.00 am to 1.00 pm), the annual Quiz Night (the first Saturday in February), a Pancake Race, the Village Fète (in July) and the Christmas Tea (first Sunday in December, starting at 2.00 pm).
+There’s plenty of local stuff going on, though – calendar regulars are the monthly Coffee Mornings (on the first Tuesday, 10.00 am to 1.00 pm) and (outside the coronavirus lockdown) the annual Quiz Night (the first Saturday in February), a Pancake Race, the Village Fète (in July) and the Christmas Tea (first Sunday in December, starting at 2.00 pm).
 Many of these happen in the Village Hall.

 These events are supplemented by occasional talks, Race Nights and other events, again usually in the Village Hall.